JasmineSingleton/digital-Entr-hw5/digitalentrepreneurship5/README.md

 # HW 5: Technical Assignment - Improving an MVP

+# My Updates:
+- updated UX/UI to be modern and match the name 'pulse'
+- added a darck mode theme
+- updated formatting

 ## 🚀 PULSE: Professor Undergrad Learning & Student Evaluations

 PULSE is a web application designed to help students share and access reviews of professors and courses.
 Similar to RateMyProfessor but specifically tailored for Spelman and Morehouse students, PULSE allows users to: